I do a lot of soapboxing about how critical it is to maximize control over your time and attention.

 But I am struggling.

 But if I’m honest with myself, I’ve come perilously close to the edge a few times in my life.
 I can’t define “the edge” for you, but I could feel my mental health radically de-stabilized.
-Each time I’ve felt in danger of actually losing control of my mind, I was in full over-achiever mode.
+And each time I’ve felt in danger of actually losing control of my mind… I was in full over-achiever mode.

 Join me on a little tangent so I can get around to explaining how I might actually be a candidate for working myself to death.

 My boundaries in other areas of my life are less firm.
-I know that a burning desire to crack open the bones of life and suck out the marrow amacabre, maybe, but credit to my friend Angie for this riveting descriptor combined with my people-pleasing, over-achieving tendencies… mean that I inevitably take on more than is reasonable.
+I know that a burning desire to “crack open the bones of life and suck out the marrow” 2macabre, maybe, but credit to my friend Angie for this riveting descriptor combined with my people-pleasing, over-achieving tendencies… mean that I inevitably take on more than is reasonable.
 And I realized on my run tonight that a go-getter like me is fully capable of working themselves to death.
+Especially when exposed to an online-onslaught of opportunities to people-please and over-achieve.
 Which is why I’m quitting the internet.

 Bye Bye Commitments